Few roads were even paved when Alice Ramsey and three friends became the first women to drive coast to coast in 1909.

 America swaggered off the World War II battlefields like a heavyweight champion who had just scored a first-round knockout.

-Fifty years ago the builders of the Pennsylvania Turnpike completed America’s first superhighway—and helped determine the shape of travel to come
+50 years ago, the builders of the Pennsylvania Turnpike completed America’s first superhighway and helped determine the shape of travel to come.

 Most American motorists take for granted the concrete and asphalt web of interstate highways that has penetrated so deeply into the nation’s economy and thinking.

-The Tin Lizzie carried us into the twentieth century, but she gave us a hell of a shaking along the way.
-Now a veteran driver tells what everybody knew and nobody bothered to write down.
+The Tin Lizzie carried us into the 20th century, but she gave us a hell of a shaking along the way.
+Now, a veteran driver tells what everybody knew and nobody bothered to write down.

-Many, many authors have written about the Model T, but I’m privy to some information that this legion ignored.
+Many, many authors have written about the Model T, but I’m privy to some information that this legion has ignored.
 My experience with Model T’s began in the Middle West in 1923 and continued on out to California.
 Like so many others, I drove only second- or third-hand models.

-Wherever you go in search of history, there’s a good chance the first thing you reach for will be a road map.
-And road maps have a history too.
+Wherever you go in search of history, there’s a good chance that the first thing you reach for will be a road map.
+And such maps have a history, too.

 The Florida Speed Carnivals at Daytona lasted less than a decade, but they saw American motoring grow from rich man’s sport to national obsession